abeebjunior-alt/TallyBust/README.md

 Scan Your Stock.
 Track Every Sale.
 Know What Remains.

-A universal stock-management app (pharmacies, retail, supermarkets, warehouses) built with React + Vite, backed by Supabase,
+A universal stock-management app (pharmacies, retail, supermarkets, warehouses) built with React + Vite, backed by Supabase.

 ## 1. Create the Supabase project